 1. The student must be a high school graduate or possess the recognized equivalent of a high school diploma.
-The student must provide documentation of graduation from high school or College in the form of a valid high school diploma or an earned College degree higher than a diploma that is completed.
+The student must provide documentation of graduation from high school or college in the form of a valid high school diploma or an earned college degree higher than a diploma that is completed.
 Acceptable documentation includes a transcript or other documentation which confirms that the student meets or exceeds the academic achievement equivalent to a high school diploma in the USA.
 All documents from foreign countries must also be translated into English and evaluated to be equivalent or higher than a USA high school diploma by a credential evaluation service, which is a member agency of the National Association of Credential Evaluation Services (NACES), subject to the approval of the College.
 2. The applicant must be seventeen years of age or older at the time he or she starts his or her program of study.
-3. The applicant must complete an applicant information form.
-4. The applicant must interview with an admission advisor and/or other administrative staff.
-5. Applicants, who otherwise meet the requirements to pursue a selected program of study, will be given the opportunity to take the Wonderlic Scholastic Level Exam (SLE).
+3. The applicant for a nursing program must be eighteen years of age or older to be accepted into the program.
+4. The applicant must complete an applicant information form.
+5. The applicant must interview with an admission advisor and/or other administrative staff.
+6. Applicants, who otherwise meet the requirements to pursue a selected program of study, will be given the opportunity to take the Wonderlic Scholastic Level Exam (SLE).
 Applicants to the College who do not achieve a passing score are eligible to immediately retake another version of the SLE.
 (See below for the SLE minimum score requirement for each program of study.)
 In the event that the applicant fails to achieve a passing score on the second administration of the SLE, the applicant is eligible to take the SLE a third time using another version; however, a minimum of seven days must elapse after the second testing date before the third SLE may be administered.
 In addition, this administration and subsequent administrations requires approval by the Campus President.
 A fourth and final administration of another version of the SLE is permitted only after a minimum of 180 days have elapsed since the date of the third test administration.
 Applicants who choose to take the entrance test for the fourth and final time are strongly encouraged to pursue remediation in reading and math prior to testing for the fourth and final time to assist in strengthening their critical thinking skills.